Ahmed96Mah/Weather-Journal-App/README.md

 **Important Note** The openWeather Map API key included in the porject has been deactivated.
 So, to be able to use the application you have to create an account on the 'openweathermap.org' site. <br>
 Then, subscribe to the **'current weather and forecast'** service with a **free plan**.
-After that, generate your key and replace the deactivated key (located in the app.ts 'line 7') with yours.
+After that, generate your key and place it in the app.ts file ('line 6').
+After that, make sure to build the Js files again (If you have already done so).

 ### Project's details: